Home Hotels Who Can Enter Your Hotel Room If You’re Not There

 Many hotels also do a daily check of each hotel room, just to make sure everything is OK.
 This policy became more common after the 2017 Las Vegas shooting.
 The shooter had stockpiled weapons in his room for a week before he started shooting at people from his room at the Mandalay Bay.
 Had someone been checking the room, that tragedy possibly could have been avoided.

 I remember a few months after that horrific event, Disneyland and Walt Disney World changed out their “Do Not Disturb” signs for “Room Occupied” hangtags, precisely because they started checking all rooms daily, whether hotel guests had requested daily housekeeping or not (Disney has sometimes offered incentives if you opt-out).
-Some people were NOT HAPPY (more like Grumpy.
-Get it???
-LOL) and were concerned hotel staff was going to rummage through their belongings.
+Some people were NOT HAPPY (more like Grumpy, LOL!
+I’ll be here all week.
+Try the veal!) and were concerned hotel staff was going to rummage through their belongings.

 Which brings me to another point – while hotel staff is in there, they’re not allowed to go through your stuff.
 Their attention should only be on why they’re there – to fix the dripping faucet, to check out a complaint that someone said they thought you were smoking, etc.

-Oh, and about those Do Not Disturb sign?
-Legally, they’re just a request; the hotel isn’t obligated to follow what’s on the sign (going back to the Las Vegas shooting, the suspect has his DND sign on his door for the week before be went on his shooting rampage).
+Oh, and about those Do Not Disturb signs?
+Legally, they’re just a request; the hotel isn’t obligated to follow what’s on the sign (going back to the Las Vegas shooting, the suspect has his DND sign on his door for the week before he went on his shooting rampage).

 Who Aren’t Allowed?